Skip to content

 States

-• WARN on partial sync errors (can be disabled)
+• WARN on partial sync errors, unless suppressed via --ignore-sync-partial-err.

 Perfdata / Metrics